Skip to content

 3. Check that at least one flow is Active

-Check 1: Execution Mode
+Check 1: Execution mode

 Verify your execution mode is properly configured: